digital-asset/daml/docs/source/app-dev/bindings-java/quickstart.rst

 In this section, you will run the quickstart application and get introduced to the main tools for prototyping Daml:

 #.
-Create a new project with daml new quickstart --template quickstart-java and switch to it using cd quickstart.

-#.
-Run daml start.
-Your browser should be opened automatically at http://localhost:7500.

-#.
-In the browser, log in as alice and verify that there is one contract, and that the templates list contains Iou:Iou, Iou:IouTransfer, and IouTrade:IouTrade among other templates.

-#.
-Close the browser tab and kill daml start using Ctrl-C.

-#.
-Run daml build.

-#.
 To compile the Daml model, run ``daml build``